-In a curious and paradoxical way, it can be argued that Bodington's later fame, and his honoured place in the history of medicine, may have been assured, rather than destroyed, by the scathing reviews.
-If the Essay had not been published and widely reviewed, the details of his discoveries and successful treatments would most probably have gone unrecorded and forgotten.
-By the mid 1850s, others were beginning to develop fresh air treatment strategies (probably independently) and Bodington's work was eventually rediscovered.
+In a curious and rather paradoxical way, it can be argued that Bodington's later fame, and his honoured place in the history of medicine, was helped rather than destroyed by the publicity and even the scathing reviews.
+If the Essay had not been published and widely reviewed, the details of his discoveries and successful treatments would probably have been ignored and forgotten.
+By the mid 1850s, when others were beginning to develop fresh air treatment strategies (probably independently).
 In Germany, Herman Brehmer was pioneering sanatorium treatments, as was Dr Edward Trudeau at Saranac Lake, New York in the 1890s.
 Both men operated on recognisably the same principles as Bodington.
-In later years, his Essay was rediscovered and publicised.
-(45)
+In the late 1850s, Bodington's Essay was rediscovered and republished.
+(45) When later years, Robert Koch, a German microbiologist claimed to have pioneered the "sanatorium" method of treating TB, Bodington's friends destroyed his claims by sending a copy of his Essay to The Times newspaper.
+(46)

-The quality of Bodington's Essay was recognised in Bavaria in as early as 1843, when he wrote to the University of Erlangen, stating that "after a period of eighteen years, I am now desirous to take a degree in Medicine ...
+The quality of Bodington's Essay had been recognised in Bavaria in as early as 1843.
+In that year, he wrote to the University of Erlangen, stating that "after a period of eighteen years, I am now desirous to take a degree in Medicine ...
 I am also the author of a treatise on the treatment and cure of Pulmonary Consumption, also of various papers on general subjects in some of our medical publications ..."
-He attached the Essay as his Thesis to his the application.
-He also enclosed a number of very complimentary testimonials, which showed that some colleagues in the West Midlands held him in very high esteem.
-For example, J D Hodgson, Surgeon to Birmingham General Hospital wrote that he was "a man of unexceptionable moral character and great professional attainments" and J T Ingleby MD, FRCP wrote that he was "an observing and discreet practitioner ... most fully qualified to discharge the difficult duties of his calling ... to the satisfaction of the sick and afflicted.
-(46)
+He attached the Essay as a Thesis to support the application.
+He also enclosed a number of complimentary testimonials, which showed that some colleagues in the West Midlands held him in very high esteem.
+For example, J D Hodgson, Surgeon to Birmingham General Hospital wrote that he was "a man of unexceptionable moral character and great professional attainments" and J T Ingleby MD, FRCP wrote that Bodington was "an observing and discreet practitioner... most fully qualified to discharge the difficult duties of his calling ... to the satisfaction of the sick and afflicted.
+(47)